rentry/rentry.github.io/_posts/2021-04-12-developing-film-with-coffee-2.md

 In [part one]({{'developing-film-with-coffee' | relative_url}}), I described the caffenol recipe and general process I used in my first attempt at developing film with coffee.

-In this second part, I'll go into more detail about the steps, timing, and agitation.
+In this second part, I'll go into more detail about the steps, timing, and agitation.[^1]

 ![Stacks of wood in a wood shed with a wheel barrow leaned up against the pile]({{ '/assets/images/caffenol-14.JPG' | relative_url }}#full)